 Truth, Truthfulness and Commitment (Sajja or Sacca) : pain is inevitable - suffering is optional.
 The truth of the way things really are; and our commitment to change.

-Ethics (Sila) : the aspiration to live fearlessly, harmlessly and skilfully in harmony with the Five Precepts using these gifts to prevent relapse and to reduce the harm in our own life and within our communities.
+Harmlessness (Sila) : the aspiration to live fearlessly, harmlessly and skilfully in harmony with the Five Precepts; using these great gifts to prevent relapse and to reduce the harm in our own life and within our communities.

 Loving-kindness (Metta) : the regular practice of loving-kindness meditation to lift my self-esteem and promote my well-being, and the well-being of all those around me.